 Why are finish nails so attractive?
 They have gained traction with woodworkers over the years because they are far unlikely to split the subtle trim, like wood screws and other larger framing nails.
 It’s also for this reason that finish guns are far much more useful for this kind of wood projects.

-Another allure of finish nailing guns is the ability to use a single hand above your head hand to hold the gun, leaving the other to keep molding or trim in position without fatigue.
-Also, there’s no need for predrilling to avoid splitting the molding or whatever you may be fastening.
+Another allure of finish nailing guns is the ability to use a single hand above your head to hold the gun, leaving the other to keep molding or trim in position without fatigue.
+Also, there’s no need for pre-drilling when attaching molding or other soft boards.

 As a result of using a larger nail, finish nails almost always require a little extra work, – which consists of a little putty to cover the hole from the head of the nail.